Getting Started with the Basics of Input Masking

 With input masking, you’ll only use three HTML characters, and these characters are explained right below the Input Mask toggle.

-To explain the above in a simplified manner, the Input Mask basically gives you much greater control over what is entered and therefore limits your users to the masked inputs.
+To explain the above in a simplified manner, the Input Mask gives you much greater control over what is entered, limiting your users to the masked inputs.

-That might sound a bit confusing still, so let’s break this down even further by looking at these examples below.
+That might still sound confusing, so summarize this by looking at the examples below.

 Example A: